Jokocak/CoffeeMaker/README.md

 ![Branches](.github/badges/branches.svg)

+## Description of Project and Technologies Used
+TODO

 ## API Endpoint
 ### localhost8080:/api/v1/ingredient
 This endpoint provides a list of ingredients available.
 Each ingredient entry includes its unique identifier (id), the quantity (amount), and the name of the ingredient (name).